jansche/ACodeOfConductFramework/README.md

 Thanks for creating a wonderful event.
-And thanks to this "team formidable" for their Code of Conduct duty. ❤
+And thanks to this "team formidable" for their Code of Conduct enforcement duty. ❤

 Jan